Scoyou/advice-generator/README.md

 Users should be able to:

-* View an advice quote
+* View the optimal layout for the app depending on their device's screen size
-* Refresh the page to get a new quote
+* See hover states for all interactive elements on the page
-* View the page on mobile or desktop browsers
+* Generate a new piece of advice by clicking the dice icon or refershing the page
 -

 ### Screenshot